MagdaPuch/graphql-editor/README.md

 ## Installation

-To install, you need to add the below lines of code at the beginning:
+To install, you need to add the following lines of code:
 ```
 npm i -D worker-loader css-loader file-loader webpack
 ```